Docket Entries Since Last Update

 a valid [search] warrant, he failed to do so."
 282 U. S., at 358.
 In holding the search and seizure unlawful, the Court stated:

-and arrested one Birdsall who in pursuance of a conspiracy was actually engaged in
+arrested one Birdsall who in pursuance of a conspiracy was actually engaged in running

-running a saloon.
-As an incident to the arrest they seized a ledger in a closet where
+a saloon.
+As an incident to the arrest they seized a ledger in a closet where the liquor or

 This limited characterization of Marron was reiterated in Lefkowitz, a case in which the Court held unlawful a search of desk drawers and a cabinet despite